Packages

 - Resources removed in the new version — deleted from your org.

 - Customer-owned data — never touched.
-Data store rows survive uninstall and reinstall; only schema definitions get replaced.
+Data store rows survive uninstall and reinstall; the package manages the tables themselves, not the rows your org writes into them.

 Dashboards in packages